winstonjay/knightsTour/README.md

 ```

 Here if no arguments are specified the board will default again to a 8x8 size and at position `a1`.
-Because of the design of the interface the board will not render a board bigger than 9x9.
-This should be fixed in the future.
+Because of the design of the interface the board will not render a board bigger than 52x52.
+The layout design starts becoming squashed at around 32x32 but is still essentially works.

+#### Gui Controls.

+To play the squence press the `space` key.
+To pause the squence press the `space` key again.

 ![knight gui](media/gui2.png)